Mobile Phone market in 2019

 Meanwhile, the refurbished market is predicted to grow and in 2022 the total market value will exceed an estimated $50 billion.

 Thus, 2019 promises us new technologies, but at the same time, the smartphone market has become more challenging.
 Annual handsets updates are less obvious and less tangible.
 All major future innovations - 5G, AI, new generations of the process - are invisible or not ready to enter the market.

 By contrast, every year the market of used and refurbished smartphones becomes increasingly professional.
 Pre-owned devices now go through diagnostics software, get a grade (A to D), a brand-new box and a 6-12 months warranty.
-In short, 2019 is a great year to join that growing market of used mobile devices.
+In short, 2019 is a great year to join that rapidly growing market of used mobile devices.